bernardleanse/exceedra_tennis/README.md

 next error was the fact that the date was sent as a string and was expecting date time.
 Solved by making the database commit wrap the `req.body.dateOfBirth` with `new Date`

 now refactor

+refactored to a class

+now to handle validation

+no identical first and last name